 Victims of crime

-Each of those government agencies must provide a service to support and protect you as a victim of crime.
+Our document on your rights as a victim of crime sets out how each of these government agencies must provide a service to support and protect you as a victim of crime.

 You also have a right to access other supports for victims of crime, free of charge.

 As a victim of crime, you may be entitled to compensation for what has happened to you.
 In general, compensation for victims of crime can be awarded by the courts or under the Scheme of Compensation for Personal Injuries Criminally Inflicted.
 There is also a separate compensation scheme for prison officers who are injured or die due to a violent crime.
 If you are injured as a result of a crime while visiting another EU member state, you may be entitled for compensation in the state where the incident took place.